Local Government (Ireland) Act 1898: Gerald Balfour as Chief Secretary and the crisis of 1897

-Following three years of Liberal government, a Conservative–Liberal Unionist government was returned to power at the 1895 general election.
+Following three years of Liberal government, the Conservative–Liberal Unionist coalition formed a Unionist government following the 1895 general election.
 Gerald Balfour, brother of Arthur, and nephew of the new Prime Minister, Lord Salisbury, was appointed Chief Secretary for Ireland on 4 July 1895.
 He soon made his mark when he summarised the Irish policy of the new government as "killing home rule with kindness".
-The British Government passed three major pieces of Irish legislation in four years: apart from the Local Government Act, these were the Land Law (Ireland) Act 1896 and the Agriculture and Technical Instruction (Ireland) Act 1899.
+The British Government passed three major pieces of Irish legislation in four years: apart from the Local Government (Ireland) Act 1898, these were the Land Law (Ireland) Act 1896 (59 & 60 Vict. c.
+47) and the Agriculture and Technical Instruction (Ireland) Act 1899 (62 & 63 Vict. c.
+50).

 The local government legislation was not originally part of the government's programme announced in the Queen's Speech of January 1897.
 It was also exceptional in that there was almost no popular demand for the reforms.
 It thus came as a complete surprise when Chief Secretary Balfour announced in May that he was preparing legislation.
 While he claimed that the extension to Ireland of the local government reforms already carried out in Great Britain had always been intended, the sudden conversion to the "alternative policy" was in fact a way of solving a political crisis at Westminster.
 Obstruction by Irish members of parliament and a number of English MPs was causing a legislative backlog.
-Landlords, already angered by the 1896 land act, were enraged by the refusal of the Treasury to extend the agricultural rating grant to Ireland.
+Landlords, already angered by the Land Law (Ireland) Act 1896, were enraged by the refusal of the Treasury to extend the agricultural rating grant to Ireland.
 In fact, the failure to introduce the grant was largely due to there being no effective local government system to administer it.
-Instead, an equivalent sum had been given to the administration in Dublin Castle, who had decided to use the money to fund poor law reform and a new Agricultural Board.
+Instead, an equivalent sum had been given to the Dublin Castle administration, who had decided to use the money to fund poor law reform and a new Agricultural Board.
 On 18 May the Irish Unionist MPs wrote to the government informing them that they would withdraw their support unless the rating grant was introduced.